michaelskyba/rets/util/detect_empty/README.md

 ## Usage
 ``./detect <input xml file> <output txt>``

-For example, try the sample xml: ``./detect sample.xml parsed.txt``.
+For example, try the sample xml: ``./detect sample.xml parsed.tsv``.

 The input's first line should contain the column names, and the rest should be data values which fill (or leave blank!) those initial fields.